Skip to main content

 The verse presents:

-(1) ἀναστὰς δὲ (anastas de, "having risen") — a phrase describing what had already taken place before the main action.
+(1) ἀναστὰς δὲ (anastas de, "having risen") — a participle describing what had already taken place before the main action.

 (2) ἐφάνη (ephanē, "He appeared") — the main clause that carries the narrative action.

-The temporal phrase πρωῒ πρώτῃ σαββάτου (prōi prōtē sabbatou, "early on the first day of the week") may attach to either clause,29 creating two possible readings,30 both grammatically correct but differing in meaning.
+The temporal phrase prōi prōtē sabbatou ("early on the first day of the week") stands between the two clauses in the Greek sentence and may be attached to either one,28 creating two equally legitimate readings,29 each permitted by the syntax but differing in meaning.

 Now when He rose early on the first day of the week, He appeared …